Please wait. Due to its content this page might take a while to load...

 Troubleshooting: In case you miss a system in the Assets tab, make sure it is started in the same version and Domain channel as the Manager and is in the same IP address range.

 You can only import supported file types into Pandoras Box.
-An overview of valid files can be found in the chapter Content whilst the chapter Media Files explains further media types as well as further programming steps.
+An overview of valid files can be found in the chapter Content whilst the chapter Context Menu-Project explains further media types such as Text inputs etc.

-If you like to see the content of a folder as thumbnails, select it and open the Thumbnails tab (in the right pane that also contains the Preview).
-From there, you can also drag single files into the Project tab.
+Alternatively, if you like to see the content of a folder as thumbnails, select it and open the Thumbnails tab (in the right pane that also contains the Preview).
+From there or the File Browser tab, you can also drag single files into the Project tab.
 After adding files to the project you can view its properties, e.g. width or length, in the Inspector tab.
 Simply select the file in the Project tab to see it there.
 At the top you will see the most important properties.
 The following options depend on the file type and are explained in the chapter covering the File Inspector.
 At the bottom, you will see a table listing all file locations.

 If you like to see files only locally, and spread them later for example, you can deactivate the automatic Spread function in the tab Configuration > Resources (Global).
 However, if you do so, make sure that all files are available on the local system.
 This might require a manual spread in case you import content from a remote system.
 This is especially important, if you want to transfer show files to other systems later on for backup scenarios or other purposes or if you like to bundle the project.
 For a long time the recommended workflow in Pandoras Box was to import files exclusively from the local hard disc system of the Master system.
 You do not need to follow this recommendation if you understand manual spreading and the file location table.